moj-analytical-services/actions-setup-pulumi/README.md

 # actions-setup-pulumi
-About GitHub Actions install the Pulumi CLI but implemented via composite actions
+ This Project is to install the Pulumi CLI but implemented via composite actions